-Memory media slot
+Memory media

-The computer is equipped with a Memory media slot that can accommodate some kinds of memory media with various memory capacities so that you can easily transfer data from devices, such as digital cameras and Personal Digital Assistants.
+The computer is equipped with a memory media slot that can accommodate some kinds of memory media with various memory capacities so that you can easily transfer data from devices, such as digital cameras and Personal Digital Assistants.

-Keep foreign objects out of the Memory media slot.
-Never allow metal objects, such as screws, staples and paper clips, to enter the Memory media slot.
+Keep foreign objects out of the memory media slot.
+Never allow metal objects, such as screws, staples and paper clips, to enter the computer or Keyboard.
 Foreign metal objects can create a short circuit, which can cause computer damage and fire, possibly resulting in serious injury.

-- This Memory media slot supports the following memory media. - Secure Digital (SD) Card (SD memory card, SDHC memory card, SDXC memory card, miniSD Card, microSD Card) - MultiMediaCard (MMCTM) - Please note that an adaptor is required to use miniSD/microSD Card. - Please note that not all memory media have been tested and verified to work correctly.
-Therefore, it is not possible to guarantee that all memory media will operate properly. - The slot does not support Magic Gate functions.
+- Please note that an adaptor is required to use miniSD/microSD Card, Memory Stick Duo, Memory Stick PRO Duo and Memory Stick Micro. - Please note that not all memory media have been tested and verified to work correctly.
+Therefore, it is not possible to guarantee that all memory media will operate properly. - The slot for some models does not support Magic Gate functions.